patnr/HistoryMatching/README.md

   This will open up a page in your web browser that is a file navigator.
 - Click on `MAIN.ipynb`.

+## Dev. guide

+Personally I prefer to develop mostly in the format of standard python script.
+Then, thanks to the **jupytext** extension, I can convert this (`.py`) to a notebook (`.ipynb`) simply by opening the file in Jupyter, and ensuring that the `file > Jupytext` menu has check marks on both "Pair with ipynb" and "Pair with light script".

+The *Colab branch* has (at least!) one major difference from the master branch: it contains the cell that downloads & runs the `colab_bootstrap.sh` script.
+In the presence of such persistent differences, I find git merging back and forth to be troublesome (it removes and adds that cell when it shouldn't).
+Therefore I suggest only working on the *master branch*, and merging into the Colab branch.
+Don't manually resolve conflicts in the `.ipynb` file;
+use instead `jupytext` to sync it from the (resolved) python script.

 ## Contributors

 This work has been developed by *Patrick N. Raanes*, researcher at *NORCE*.